Investment proof submission is an important part of payroll processing in any organisation.

 Investment proofs are documents proving that an investment has been made and contains the details.
 The finance and payroll team need to collect and verify the investment proofs of the employees to calculate the income tax, deduct TDS and then remit the remaining amount as salary.

 There are various steps involved in the collection and verification of investment proofs.
 Let us look at the 7-step process to collect and verify investment proofs.
+You can also download this PDF which lists the instructions for submitting the investment proofs in detail and even pass it on to your employees.

 It involves mapping out the entire process and deciding the window during which the employees can submit their POIs (Proof Of Investments) and the deadline for submitting the same.